comunica/Article-ISWC2018-Demo-GraphQlLD/content/conclusions.md

 In summary, this work allows developers who are able to work with GraphQL to query the Linked Open Data cloud.
-Furthermore, GraphQL can also be used an an alternative to SPARQL.
+Furthermore, GraphQL-LD can be used by Linked Data experts an an alternative to SPARQL.
-Even though it is less expressive than SPARQL, it can lead to simpler queries for certain cases.